Block a Website

 Parental Control is a privacy-first parental control app for Mac, built by the same developer as 1Focus .

-- Strengthen your rules with password protection, so restrictions cannot be changed without permission.
+- Use password protection so restrictions cannot be changed without permission.

-- Reduce exposure to inappropriate or unwanted content.
+- Reduce exposure to inappropriate or unwanted websites.

-- Support clear screen time boundaries and digital well-being.
+- Support screen time boundaries and digital well-being.

 What Makes Parental Control Different